LBHerrmann/MLfastGRF/readme.md

 The installation of BETL2 is required and assumed in the following.
-Copy the repository into the Betl2 source folder next the folder Betl2/Library.
+Copy the repository into the Betl2 source folder next to the folder Betl2/Library.
 This folder will be the "root" folder in the following.

 Change into the root directory and create a new folder which can be used to build.